andreas-roehler/operator-mode/README.md

     a = 10 * 5 + 2

 Should work out of the box for most languages.
-Currently the following languages have the own config:
+Currently the following languages are explicitly configured:

 Agda  \
 Clojure  \